Snowflake

 SQL · Snowflake

-WITH accessed_90d AS (
+WITH last_access AS (

-FROM snowflake.account_usage.access_history,
+FROM SNOWFLAKE.ACCOUNT_USAGE.ACCESS_HISTORY,

 LATERAL FLATTEN(input => base_objects_accessed) f